X

 Our safeguarding booklet sets out our values and processes for safeguarding our students and apprentices both in college and in the workplace.
 You can view our booklet here and watch the induction video below.

-Spot checks are regularly carried out to ensure all students are visibly wearing their ID badges and lanyard at all times when on campus.
+Spot checks are regularly carried out to ensure students are visibly wearing their ID badges and lanyard at all times when on campus.
 All Yeovil College staff are encouraged to challenge anyone not visibly wearing their ID badge/lanyard on campus, these measures are in place for your safety and the safety of our campus.

 Worried about your child’s mental health?